 The Sui network is operated by a set of independent validators, each running its own instance of the Sui software on a separate machine (or a sharded cluster of machines operated by the same entity).
 A validator participates in the network by handling read and write requests sent by clients.
 This section focuses on the latter.

-Sui uses proof of stake (PoS) to determine which validators operate the network and their voting power.
-Validators are incentivized to participate in good faith via a share of transaction fees, staking rewards, and slashing to punish misbehavior.
+Sui uses Delegated Proof-of-Stake (DPoS) to determine which validators operate the network and their voting power.
+Validators are incentivized to participate in good faith via a share of transaction fees, staking rewards, and slashing stake and staking rewards in case of misbehavior.

 A quorum is a set of validators whose combined voting power is >2/3 of the total during a particular epoch.
 For example, in a Sui instance operated by four validators that all have the same voting power, any group containing three validators is a quorum.